Millikin Big Blue: Sports sponsored

 A member of the College Conference of Illinois and Wisconsin, Millikin University sponsors teams in twelve men's and eleven women's NCAA sanctioned sports.

 Millikin will add two women's sports in 2026–27—flag football and wrestling.
-Flag football is not currently sanctioned by the NCAA, but is expected to become part of the NCAA Emerging Sports for Women program in 2026–27.
+At the time of announcement (September 2025), flag football was not sanctioned by the NCAA; it became part of the NCAA Emerging Sports for Women program in January 2026.
 Wrestling was promoted from the Emerging Sports program to full championship status in January 2025, with the first NCAA championship taking place in 2025–26.